 We have also developed own compliance SAP Add-Ons for e.g. MTD VAT in the UK and the VAT Whitelist in Poland.
 Furthermore, we always keep an eye on new and changing legal requirements and inform our customers when action is needed.
 This ensures that your company doesn’t need to follow-up on all the legal requirements yourselves and you can concentrate on your daily business.

-If you have any questions about the Greek myDATA E-Books and E-Invoicing regulations or about how we can help you achieve compliance in your SAP system, please ask me your questions in the Comments section below or feel free to request a web-meeting with system-demo by clicking on the button earlier in this blog post.
-I am happy to help you.
+If you have any questions about the Greek myDATA E-Books and E-Invoicing regulations or about how we can help you achieve compliance in your SAP system, please ask us your questions in the Comments section below or feel free to request a web-meeting with system-demo by clicking on the button earlier in this blog post.
+We are happy to help you.